 If you like the taste of store bought almonds milk because of the different flavor variations that they offer, you can easily adjust this homemade almond milk recipe to match.
 If you like a sweeter vanilla almond milk, you can add a teaspoon of vanilla extract and a couple of dates to the blender.
 Or if you prefer chocolate you can use some antioxidant-rich raw cacao plus some dates for extra sweetness and some fiber.

-- Over a large bowl, pour the milk through a nut milk bag, or fine mesh sieve to remove the almond pulp.
+- Pour the milk through a nut milk bag, fine mesh sieve or cheesecloth to drain out the almond pulp.

-- Store the milk in a jar in your fridge and use within 2-4 days.
+- Store the milk in a jar, and drink within 3-4 days.

 Chew on this